Pecorino, a name that often calls to mind Italy’s bucolic countryside, has a rich history that dates back thousands of years.

 These characteristics, combined with its rich heritage and geographical diversity, make Pecorino a truly special cheese in the world’s culinary culture.

-Why is Pecorino not Vegetarian?
+Why is Pecorino not for Vegetarian?

 Pecorino is a type of cheese made from sheep’s milk.
 While milk itself is vegetarian, the reason some cheeses (including many pecorinos) are not considered vegetarian is because of the presence of rennet used in the cheese-making process.